adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 ```

 - Restart the server and refresh the browser
-- _Content-Type_ header is set to _application/json_, which informs the reciever (browser) that the data is in JSON format
+- _Content-Type_ header is set to _application/json_, which informs the receiver (browser) that the data is in JSON format
-  - `notes` array is transformed into JSOn formatted string with `JSON.stringify(notes)` method
+  - `notes` array is transformed into JSON formatted string with `JSON.stringify(notes)` method
-    - This is neccessary since `response.end()` method expects a string or a buffer to send as the response body
+    - This is necessary since `response.end()` method expects a string or a buffer to send as the response body
 - The browser displays a format that is exactly the same as in part 2 where we created a json-server to serve notes:

 ![alt text](images/json-server.png)